Dorset-Council-UK/cside-docs/docs/ppo.md

 ## Search for a PPO

-Search for PPOs in a number of ways:
+Search for PPOs using:

-- Search by PPO reference number
+- a PPO reference number
-- Search using other information including location, status, date ranges and more
+- other information including location, status, date ranges and more

 If your search finds only one PPO, you'll be taken straight to the details.
 If your search brings back more than one result, you'll see the results in a table and can click on the one you want.